 Reunited with our vehicle, we travel to the capital city of Lusaka, where we stop to stock up on supplies, before continuing along the “Great East Road”.
 Our goal is South Luangwa National Park, but this is just a bit too far for one day of driving, so we will cover as much distance as possible before we camp at a convenient spot.
 This will place us well for an early arrival tomorrow.

 – Scenic drive through Zambia

-Our next stop is the Luangwa National Park, where we spend two nights camping on the banks of the River, well known for its impressive Hippo population.
-During our stay here we will partake in an extensive game drive in the park in search of the elusive Leopard and other species that make this park one of Africa’s best.
-Guests have the opportunity to do an optional night drive (own expense).
+Our next stop is South Luangwa National Park, where we spend two nights camping on the banks of the Luangwa River, well known for its impressive hippo and crocodile populations.
+During our stay here we will conduct an extensive open-vehicle game drive in the park, which offers one of the best possible chances of finding the elusive leopard.
+There is plenty of other game too, which makes this park one of Africa’s best.
+You will also have the opportunity to do an optional night drive (own expense).

 Meals: B L D; B L D